 A sentinel lymph node biopsy can be used to find the lymph nodes that are likely to be the first place the MCC would go if it has spread.
-These lymph nodes are called sentinel nodes (they stand sentinel, or watch, over the tumor, so to speak).
+These lymph nodes are called sentinel nodes.

-To find the sentinel lymph node (or nodes), the doctor injects a small amount of a radioactive substance (and sometimes a blue dye) into the area of the cancer.
-After an hour or so, the doctor checks for radioactivity in the lymph node areas near the tumor.
-Once the radioactive area is found, a small incision (cut) is made in the skin.
-The lymph nodes are then checked to find which one(s) turned blue or became radioactive.
-These sentinel nodes are then removed and looked at under a microscope for cancer cells.
+To find the sentinel lymph node (or nodes), a doctor injects a small amount of a radioactive substance into the area of the cancer.
+After giving the substance time to travel to the lymph node areas near the tumor, the doctor uses a special camera (and sometimes a handheld scanner) to “see” the radioactive substance where it collects in one or more sentinel lymph nodes.
+Once the radioactive area has been marked, the patient is taken to where the surgery will be done, and a blue dye is injected in the same place the radioactive substance was injected.
+A small incision is then made in the marked area, and the lymph nodes are then checked to find which one(s) became radioactive and turned blue.
+These sentinel nodes are removed and looked at with a microscope for cancer cells.

 There are 2 main types of needle biopsies.

 - In a fine needle aspiration (FNA) biopsy, the doctor uses a syringe with a very thin, hollow needle (thinner than the ones used for blood tests) to withdraw (aspirate) cells and small pieces of tissue.

 - In a core biopsy, a larger needle is used to remove one or more small cylinders (cores) of tissue.
 Core biopsies remove larger samples than FNA biopsies.